logo

 Image credit: Aquatech

 Agriculture is by far the thirstiest consumer of water globally, accounting for 70 per cent of water withdrawals worldwide, although this figure varies considerably across countries.
 Rainfed agriculture is the predominant agricultural production system around the world, and its current productivity is, on average, little more than half the potential obtainable under optimal agricultural management.
-By 2050, world agriculture will need to produce 60% more food globally, and 100 per cent more in developing countries.
+By 2050, world agriculture will need to produce 60 per cent more food globally, and 100 per cent more in developing countries.

 Industry and energy

 Together, industry and energy account for 20 per cent of water demand.
 More-developed countries have a much larger proportion of freshwater withdrawals for industry than less-developed countries, where agriculture dominates.
 Balancing the requirements of sustainability against the conventional view of industrial mass production creates several conundrums for industries.
-One of the biggest is globalisation and how to spread the benefits of industrialisation worldwide and without unsustainable impacts on water and other natural resources.
+One of the biggest is globalisation and how to spread the benefits of industrialisation worldwide, without unsustainable impacts on water and other natural resources.

 Domestic sector